Joao-vi/joao-vi/README.md

 - 🌱 I’m currently learning: **NextJs, tailwind and web3**

-- ⚡ Fun fact: **I started Computer Cience in 2018, but I quitted because I used thought that it wasn't for me.
+- ⚡ Fun fact: **I started Computer Cience in 2018, but I quitted because I used to thought that it wasn't for me.
 Now I wake up everyday at 6 am to work as developer :X .**

 <p align="left">
 </p>